 - Capability funding for key organisations which support and strengthen the whole community sector.

 Our last funding round for the General Fund closed on 15 August, 2017.
-Our scholarship and awards funding will remain in place for next year, when it will be reviewed.
-Our Partnership Funding and Special Focus fund have also closed – but we will, of course, be meeting the funding commitments we’ve made under our current systems.
+Our scholarship and awards funding will remain in place in 2018, when it will be reviewed.
+Our Partnership Funding and Special Focus fund have also closed – but we will, of course, be meeting the funding commitments we made under these funds.

 The change will see staff move from processing hundreds of applications a year to spending more time networking, engaging, and building relationships.
 This will allow us to work more closely with communities to understand the underlying issues that are affecting them and the strategies and initiatives that are most effective in making change.
 We’ll be aiming to identify, develop and support co-ordinated community responses, to achieve systemic change.